 Berkeley Jane Fisher

-I’m here to share my self-love and self-acceptance journey through reflection, terrible dance moves, and my love for writing.
+I’m here to share my self-love and self-acceptance journey through reflection and my love for writing.
 My aim is that somewhere out there, someone is gaining hope through my struggles.
-I have overcome so much, and so can you.
+I have overcome so much, and I think you can, too.

 I grew up in a small town in Western North Carolina in the foothills of the Blue Ridge Mountains.
-I made it through high school and college with an amazing support system and my determination.
-I graduated with honors as a first generation college student with a BA in Communication and a focus in Organizational Leadership, and somehow ended up in the beautiful, smelly city we call New York.
+I was the first out of my siblings to walk the graduation stage, and I was a first generation college student.
+I graduated undergrad with honors and with a BA in Communication and a focus in Organizational Leadership, and somehow ended up in the beautiful, smelly city we call New York.
+Then, I made a big life change and quit my job to get a Masters degree in Social Work.

-For most of my life, I have struggled with my depression and anxiety in silence.
+For most of my life, I have struggled with my mental illness in silence.

 And that’s why I created this blog.
 I want to break that silence.
 I want to break the stigma of mental health — the one that says we can’t and don’t talk about it.
 The one that says it’s not normal.
-But that’s all bullshit.
+That’s all bullshit.

-Mental illness is something we HAVE to talk about.
-It’s absolutely up for discussion.
-I never want another person to go through what I went through alone.
+Mental illness, mental health, and trauma are things we HAVE to talk about.
+It all absolutely up for discussion.
+I never want another person to go through the darkness alone.
 You can’t always choose your circumstances, and you don’t get to decide to have an illness, but you CAN choose to reach out and help others when they go through a tough time.

 I aim to help those who need strength and support.
 My hope is that with every post, every tear I’ve shed, every awkward time I’ve been my true, vulnerable self, I will be able to help someone going through traumatic experiences and love themselves just a little more.

 You are not alone.
 We are fighting this together.
-You matter to me, and you matter to so many others.
+Your story matters to me, and you matter to so many others.
 More than that, you matter… to yourself.
 You are worthy of self-love.
 And hopefully, my words can help you believe that down to your beautiful, strong bones.

 You matter in this world.
 Keep pushing.